ionos-cloud/cluster-api-provider-proxmox/docs/Usage.md

 ```
 on your Proxmox VE node.

+If you want to create a CAPMOX user with least privileges, see the [advanced setups docs](advanced-setups.md#proxmox-rbac-with-least-privileges).

 ---

 clusterctl requires the following variables, which should be set in `~/.cluster-api/clusterctl.yaml` as the following: